blancamiller/exo-endo/README.md

 # Discovering and Removing Exogenous State Variables and Rewards for Reinforcement Learning

-__Goal:__ discover/learn the exogenous state variables from data.
+__Goal:__ Discover/learn the exogenous and endogenous state variables from training data.
 This discovery is accomplished by:

 __(1)__ Learning 3 functions, F_exo, F_end, and G, that are parametrized by w_x, w_e, w_G s.t.